-The more common type of momentum based on relative strength (cross-sectional), has little or no ability to reduce bear market drawdown.
+The more common type of momentum, based on relative strength or cross-sectional momentum, has little or no ability to reduce bear market drawdown.
 It may even increase volatility and downside risk.
-As I show in my book, Dual Momentum Investing, using both absolute and relative momentum together may be the best approach since it lets you enjoy the return enhancing characteristics of both types of momentum while incorporating the risk reducing benefits of absolute momentum.
+As I show in my book, Dual Momentum Investing, using both absolute and relative momentum together is the best approach in that it lets you enjoy the return enhancing characteristics of both types of momentum while incorporating the risk-reducing benefits of absolute momentum.

 Absolute momentum is easy to calculate and apply.
-It is positive if an asset’s excess return (return less the Treasury bill return) over a specified look back period is positive.
+It is positive if an asset’s excess return (return less the Treasury bill rate) over a specified lookback period is positive.
 One then holds that asset until absolute momentum turns negative.
-If absolute momentum is negative, one stands aside from that market.
+If absolute momentum is negative, then one stands aside.

-In my research papers, I use data going back to January 1973, since bond index data is available from then, and international stock index data began close to it in January 1970.
+In my research papers, I use data going back to January 1973, since bond index data began at that time and international stock index data began close to it in January 1970.
 In my book, I also use January 1973 as the start date for my analysis, since my book’s featured Global Equities Momentum (GEM) model relies on the same fixed income and international stock indexes.
 Those wanting to see more momentum result history can consult the references I give in the book showing attractive profits from relative strength and absolute momentum back to 1801 and 1903, respectively.

-So we will look at how absolute momentum does when applied to aggregate U.S. stocks using the long-term Kenneth French data library that is available online.
-I compare results using a 10-month absolute momentum filter to the market index without the use of absolute momentum from May 1927 through December 2014, a period of 86.5 years.
-I use 10-month absolute momentum in order to also compare it to the popular 10-month moving average.
+So it might be helpful to see how absolute momentum looks when applied to aggregate U.S. stocks using the long-term Kenneth French data library that is available online.
+I compare results using a 10-month absolute momentum filter to the market index without the use of absolute momentum from May 1927 through December 2014, a period of 87 years.
+(For those who are curious, a 10-month moving average filter gives a 0.69% lower annual return and a similar worst drawdown compared to 10-month absolute momentum before transaction costs.
+The moving average also trades 1.43 times/year, versus 1.06 for absolute momentum over these 87 years.
+This means absolute momentum has fewer false signals and whipsaw trades.
+It would look even better than the moving average approach after transaction costs.)
 When we are out of stocks, assets are invested in one month Treasury bills.
 Here are the results with monthly readjusting of positions:

 CAGR 10.72 10.00